Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-12/_posts/2017-01-10-using-functions.md

     }
 ```

-However, instead of creating multiple variables, one can send in different x and y, then the concentric circle is draw in a differnet location.
+However, if one sends in different x and y, then a second concentric circle is drawn in a different location.

 ```js
     function setup()